of a few astronomy sites I have been to.

 Sanford Underground Lab

 Detectors in ice at south pole looking for neutrinos.

-Radio Astrophysical Telescope
+Radio Astrophysical Observatory Canada

-Located near Penticton, BC My
+Located near Penticton, BC

 Bank Center for Astrophysics

 Large radio telescope located near Manchester England.
 Part of the Merlin network of radio telescopes.

 Valley Radio Array